IBM/SalesEnablement-PowerVS-L3/docs/Part 3/01 Introduction.md

 ![type:video](./_videos/Provision-SSH-Key-final.mp4)

 Optionally, PowerVS instances can be placed in virtual Local Areas Networks (vLANs).
 This video shows how to create a private network subnet for PowerVS instances.
-For this demonstration environment, all PowerVS instances will be placed in a subnet with no public internet facing IP accessibility.

 ![type:video](./_videos/Provision-a-Subnet-final.mp4)